yuriever/Yurie-MathForm/Kernel/Usage.md

 * `#!wl MFString` - refine the string from TeXForm.

-* `#!wl MFStringCopy` - copy the string from MFString and return the expression.
+* `#!wl MFCopy` - copy the string from MFString and return the original expression.

 * `#!wl MF` - show the LaTeX of the expression.